Chapter 4

 [Photo: Márta in a playsuit, standing on a bench]

 1920 October 12.
 Hope you like your picture?
-It isn't a bit posed, just as you stood he took it, very natural.
-There isn't much news to tell, you talk very little yet, but the things you do are more grown up, and there isn't a word you don't understand.
+It isn’t a bit posed, just as you stood he took it, very natural.
+There isn’t much news to tell, you talk very little yet, but the things you do are more grown up, and there isn’t a word you don’t understand.
 When you see fresh fruit, you offer to kiss anyone, that means you want some if it too.
 You love to play, especially ring-around-the-rosy, with other children.
 And you can, and like to, fight.
-Especially with your young Aunt Ili.
+Especially with your young Aunt Ily.
 She is only six years older than you and loves you very much.
-You like to pat her, then when she stoops down to kiss you, you hit her and say "da, da."
+You like to pat her, then when she stoops down to kiss you, you hit her and say “da, da.”

 You like best to eat, and ask for food several times a day.
-You love very much to play hide-and-seek, you think if you close your eyes no one can see you either, then open them and say "kukucs"** which means we find you.
-When you get something new you say "pretty?"
+You love very much to play hide-and-seek, you think if you close your eyes no one can see you either, then open them and say “kukucs” [“peekaboo”] which means we find you.
+When you get something new you say “pretty?”
 You have a new white fur coat which you love to pat, but when you see a dog you are afraid to touch it.
-You like very much to listen to stories for hours at a time, and when I tell you the girl spanked the Teddy Bear, you too say "da, da."
+You like very much to listen to stories for hours at a time, and when I tell you the girl spanked the Teddy Bear, you too say “da, da.”
 You are walking fine now.
 I had to buy the third pair of shoes already.
-You never cry when you fall, just reach out and spank the floor or ground saying "da, da."
+You never cry when you fall, just reach out and spank the floor or ground saying “da, da.”
 And that seems to satisfy you for the bumps.
 [József]

 1920 November 25.
 Today you got a dish from your Uncle János and a small spoon, so now you eat all by yourself.
 It seems you know too what progress you are making, you are just as happy as can be.
 Aunt Fáni is teaching you to dance and you seem to be a very good pupil.
 Fourteen months old, and you get hold of your skirts with both hands and just start to dance.
 Naturally you fall, but that doesn’t seem to bother you, you start all over again.
 But you don’t want to start talking yet, just a few words that you said a month ago.
 [József]

 1920 December 5.
-The last few days you spoke new words: Daddy, Baby, Mommy, apple, and milk.
-I think this is the time you'll start talking a blue streak.
+The last few days you spoke new [sic] words: Daddy, Baby, Mommy, apple, and milk.
+I think this is the time you’ll start talking a blue streak.
 If you are not behaving, we put you in a corner which makes you a very sad little girl.
 You respect me very much, I have to tell you only once to do something and you do it promptly.
 If your Mommy puts you to bed at night, you stand right up and start to cry.
 But if I just look at you, you lay down and put your little face in the pillow and I hear you are crying your little heart out.
 I feel like crying with you my dear, I am so sorry for you.
 But one of us has to be strict even if it hurts us both.
 Today your little cousin Bébi was here, but she was naughty and cried.
 You teased her and imitated her crying.
 [József]

 1920 December 24.
 My darling little daughter, you are getting sweeter every day and smarter too.
 Understand everything and can make conversation with me or anyone else.
 Your Aunt Fáni went to the Market and I asked her to bring us some apples, and all morning you were trying to tell me “Aunty bye-bye, bring baby apple.”
 Yes, my sweet, we could chat together now and we both have a lovely time together.
 You still like to play hide-and-seek, and when the children say “I find you,” you say it too…